For many professionals, there come times when you realize that your manager or boss simply is not as effective as they could be.

 You can actively improve upon these leadership abilities by simply working in a professional setting.
 Efficiently completing daily tasks and then taking on additional responsibilities can go a long way in honing this important skill set, though this often can take a long time and involve a certain amount of trial and error.

-Earning a bachelor’s degree, such as a Bachelor of Science in Leadership, is another effective way of developing your leadership skills and advancing in your career.
-This degree is designed to teach students important skills related to management, ethics, strategic thinking, and organizational culture, preparing you for the unique challenges associated with being a leader in today’s complex, global economy.
-Tailored programs also give students the opportunity to explore the various leadership styles used most commonly in business today, and help determine which resonates best with your unique personality, industry, and career goals.
+Earning a bachelor’s degree, such as a Bachelor of Science in Management, is another effective way of developing your leadership skills and advancing in your career.
+This degree is designed to teach students important skills related to management, ethics, strategic thinking, and organizational culture, preparing them for the unique challenges associated with being a leader in today’s complex, global economy.
+Tailored programs also give students the opportunity to explore the various leadership styles used most commonly in business today, and help determine which resonates best with their unique personality, industry, and career goals.

-Most BS in Leadership programs provide students a comprehensive base of knowledge and skills that can be leveraged across multiple industries and positions.
-These focus areas vary by institution; the BS in Leadership program at Northeastern, for example, offers courses designed to strengthen various skill sets in areas such as:
+Most BS in Management programs provide students a comprehensive base of knowledge and skills that can be leveraged across multiple industries and positions.
+These focus areas vary by institution; Northeastern’sprograms, for example, offers courses designed to strengthen various skill sets in areas such as:

 - Ethical Decision Making

 - Organizational Behavior

 By developing a thorough knowledge of the many facets of leadership, it is possible to improve your effectiveness in your current position while also preparing yourself for the unique challenges and opportunities that may occur in the future.